If House is Placed in Irrevocable Trust, will Line of Credit be Countable by Medicaid?

 Response:

 No, but it’s probably an unworkable strategy for a couple of reasons.
-First, transferring the house to the trust probably violates the terms of the reverse mortgage, possibly triggering the repayment of the mortgage.
-Second, for the trust to work in terms of Medicaid protection, the reverse mortgage funds must be made inaccessible to the homeowner, which would seem to contradict the purpose of getting the reverse mortgage in the first place.
+First, transferring the house to the trust may violates the terms of the reverse mortgage, possibly triggering the repayment of the mortgage.
+Second, for the trust to work in terms of Medicaid protection, the reverse mortgage funds must be made inaccessible to the homeowner.
+This is one of the reasons it may violate the terms of the reverse mortgage, since it is supposed to be for the benefit of the senior homeowner.
+Otherwise, why would they have taken it out in the first place?

 Related Articles: